 Can the Saints help change the modern Church?

 Last week, I attended Mass for the umpteenth time in my life.
-I’ve always loved going to church, aside from my own spiritual beliefs, I’ve always drawn incredible comfort from the routine, singing the same songs which echoed in my childhood, breathing the fragrant air, uttering the familiar prayers and indeed, being among a community.
-Its one of the few times in modern life that you can be perfectly still.
-Silencing the noise which so often blasts in our lives and making time for soulful silence.
+I’ve always loved going to church, aside from my own spiritual beliefs, I’ve always drawn incredible comfort from the routine, singing the same songs which echoed in my childhood, breathing the fragrant air, uttering the familiar prayers and indeed, being part of a community.
+Its one of the few instances in modern life that you can be perfectly still.
+Silencing the noise which so often echoes in our lives and making time for soulful silence.
 It’s a beautiful thing.

 Here’s the kicker; though I’m a devout Roman Catholic, I’m also gay.
 A lot of people might think this is a total contradiction, but honestly, it has never seemed so to me.
 And while ‘the church’ as a concept has a known stance against homosexuality, at parish level I’ve only ever known warmth, welcome and a shared desire to commune with God.